humanwhocodes/humanwhocodes.com/src/pages/_posts/2006-10-14-debunking-object.md

 <pre>inherit(Subclass, Superclass);</pre>

-You&#8217;ll still need to inherit properties via object masquerading in the `Subclass` constructor, but at least you won&#8217;t be executing the `Superclass` constructor twice anymore.
-What&#8217;s more, this function preserves the functionality of `instanceof`.
+You'll still need to inherit properties via object masquerading in the `Subclass` constructor, but at least you won't be executing the `Superclass` constructor twice anymore.
+What's more, this function preserves the functionality of `instanceof`.

-So, Crockford&#8217;s `object()` function is really nothing more than a function that clones another object.
+So, Crockford's `object()` function is really nothing more than a function that clones another object.
 However, the technique can be used to ease prototypical inheritance in JavaScript as illustrated above.